Starting a Budget With the 50/20/30 Rule

 A Trick to Help You Save More

 Starting a budget is one thing.
-Sticking to it is also essential.
+Sticking to it is another.
 It’s easy to forget to move part of your money into different savings and investing accounts each month.

-Thankfully, online banking and direct deposit make it easy to stick to your budget.
+Thankfully, online banking and direct deposit can make it easier to stick to your budget.
 If your company allows for direct deposit of your payroll check, you can allocate a percentage of your take-home pay toward one or more savings accounts as it’s being deposited.

 Or, if you’d prefer, you can set up automatic money transfers from your main checking account into various savings or investing accounts earmarked for different goals.
 The setup takes less than 30 minutes, and you’ll be less tempted to spend money if it’s whisked away to a separate savings account before you’ve even had a chance to notice it.